For the past few years we’ve used Virtualbox to run Windows 7/10 on Ubuntu Studio so we could run RadioDJ..

 For the most part its worked relatively OK but there were always issues I couldn’t quite put my finger on or fix.

-For the past 6 months we’ve been having a few ongoing Audio Issues
+Recently we’ve been having a few ongoing Audio Issues

-When we first started having these Issues I posted on Oracle’s VirtualBox forums only to be told “The problem was in my head and I was imagining it”
+When we first started having these Issues I posted on Oracle’s VirtualBox forums only to be told

-Last week I again went to ask for help again on the VirtualBox forums only to get short shrift off one of the moderators for daring to complain.
+When the issue got worse I again went to ask for help again on the VirtualBox forums only to get short shrift off one of the moderators for daring to complain.

 As you can imagine my jaw dropped at that one!